Aqueous foams in microgravity, measuring bubble sizes: Image analysis

 The image analysis has been performed using a Python script.
-The protocol for automated image analysis in Python is illustrated in Figure \ref{fig:ImageAnalysis}: (a) raw image, (b) image whose brightness and contrast have been increased using the PIL library, (c) image whose contrast has again been improved and this time locally (using the \textit{equalize adapthist} function of \textit{Scikit-image}), (d) binarized image using a local thresholding method (adaptive threshold function of the CV2 library) (e) image having undergone morphological transformations (erosion / dilation) using the CV2 library in order to reduce the noise due to bubbles on the lower planes, (f) image on which the area $A$ inside the black contours is measured (using \textit{regionprops} from the \textit{Skimage} library) and circles of radius $R = \sqrt{A / \pi}$ are shown, (g) original image on which the detected bubbles are represented as well as the size of the ``crop" in which the analysis was performed (red rectangle).
-The example presented here corresponds to a foam with a liquid fraction of 40\% for which the distribution obtained is plotted in the center of the figure.
+The protocol for automated image analysis in Python is illustrated in Figure \ref{fig:ImageAnalysis}: (a) raw image, (b) image whose brightness and contrast have been increased using the PIL library, (c) image whose contrast has again been improved and this time locally (using the \textit{equalize adapthist} function of \textit{Scikit-image}), (d) binarized image using a local thresholding method (adaptive threshold function of the CV2 library) (e) image having undergone morphological transformations (erosion / dilation) using the CV2 library in order to reduce the noise due to bubbles on the lower planes, (f) image on which the area $A$ inside the black contours is measured (using \textit{regionprops} from the \textit{Skimage} library) and circles of radius $R = \sqrt{A / \pi}$ are shown, (g) original image on which the detected bubbles are represented as well as the size of the ``crop" in which the analysis was performed (red rectangle). \Marina{Depending on the number of bubbles detected on an image, the threshold values are automatically adapted.} The example presented here corresponds to a foam with a liquid fraction of 40\% for which the distribution obtained is plotted in the center of the figure.
 The Sauter radius measured is (222 $\pm$ 58) $\mu$m with 290 bubbles detected.
-The results show that for each liquid fraction, the mean Sauter radius determined either ``by hand" or by the Python algorithm described below coincide in the range comprised between $\approx 150~\mu$m and $\approx 1000~\mu$m.
+The results show that for each liquid fraction, the mean Sauter radius determined either ``by hand'' or by the Python algorithm described below coincide in the range comprised between $\approx 150~\mu$m and $\approx 1000~\mu$m.